matthias-reis/carda-gatsby/content/articles/2023/11/unverkalt-a-lump-of-death-a-chaos-of-dead-lovers-en.md

 ---
 date: 2023-11-17T13:38:00.766Z
-slug: unverkalt-a-lump-of-death-a-chaos-of-dead-lovers-en
 typeName: Review
 title: '"A Lump of Death: A Chaos of Dead Lovers"'
 subTitle: Unverkalt About to Release Their Second Album
 seoTitle: Unverkalt – "A Lump of Death" – Post-Metal Review
-description: 'Unverkalt are about to release their second album, "A Lump of Death: A Chaos of Dead Lovers" Check it out now and find out some details about the now Berlin-based band.'
+description: 'Unverkalt are about to release their second album, "A Lump of
+  Death: A Chaos of Dead Lovers" Check it out now and find out some details about the now Berlin-based band.'
 excerpt: 'Unverkalt just finished their second album, "A Lump of Death: A Chaos of Dead Lovers".
 The band is now based in Berlin three years after their debut and ready to start another level.
 Find out why!'
 image: https://storage.googleapis.com/cardamonchai-media/2023-11-17/unverkalt-a-lump-of-death-a-chaos-of-dead-lovers-soundsvega-review-1-jpg-imagine-180808_5f1111_1024_768/640.webp
-copyright: 'Unverkalt'
+copyright: Unverkalt
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-11-17/unverkalt-a-lump-of-death-a-chaos-of-dead-lovers-soundsvega-review-og-jpg-imagine-a81818_6e1814_1200_628/640.webp
 labels:
   - Band